UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-28-team02-driving-simulator.md

 ## Introduction
 Driving simulators provide the fundamental platform for autonomous driving researches.
 By integrating various deep learning or reinforcement learning pipelines and engines, driving simulators facilitate and standardize model training, validation, testing, and evaluation.
 The iterations in driving simulators have aimed at a better integration of powerful DL/RL platforms and realistic scene simulations.

 In this paper, we study Metadrive, a lightweight driving simulator supporting compositional map generation and a variety of sensory inputs.
 We investigate the implementation and configuration of the environment generation, as well as agents' policies, which defines the way they interact with the environment.
-By gathering FPV camera image and traning customized models, we create new policies using RGB image instead of Lidar data and evaluate the performace of agents in various environments.
+By gathering FPV camera image and training customized models, we create new policies using RGB image instead of Lidar data and evaluate the performance of agents in various environments.

 ## Environment Setup